zhenduow/zhenduow.github.io/_pages/about.md

   - /about.html
 ---

 Zhenduo Wang (王祯铎) got his Master degree of Science at University of Minnesota Duluth.
-Now he is pursuing a PhD degree of Computer Science at University of Utah.
-His research interest lies mainly in Natural Language Processing and Information Retrieval.
+Now he is pursuing a Ph.D. degree of Computer Science at University of Utah.
+His research interests are Natural Language Processing and Information Retrieval.
 He also has some experiences of game developing.

 Publications
 ======